 - Stir in the jalapeños and vegan cheese shreds.

 - Pour the batter into an oiled 9- by 9-inch baking pan and pat in.
-Bake for 20 to 25 minutes, or until the top is golden and a knife inserted in the center tests clean.
-Let cool slightly, then cut into 9 or 12 squares to serve.
+Bake for 20 minutes, or until the top is golden and a knife inserted in the center tests clean.
+(Check after 15 minutes if your oven runs hot) Let cool slightly, then cut into 9 or 12 squares to serve.

 Jalapeños are quite spicy when uncooked, but they mellow out surprisingly when baked into this cornbread.
 Still, if you’re reluctant to use fresh chiles, use a 4-ounce can mild green chilies.